-6.4.2 Environmental Consequences of Alternatives on ESA Listed Salmon Stocks {Analysis to be completed.}
+6.4.2 Environmental Consequences of Alternatives on ESA Listed Salmon Stocks {Section to be completed by NMFS after Council adopts a rebuilding plan}

 6.5 Non-target Fish Species

 Pacific halibut, and Pacific halibut fisheries, occur north of Point Arena, California.
 Reduced fishing opportunities in California for salmon and groundfish since 2006 have resulted in a shift of fishing effort toward halibut (CDFW 2017b).
 Halibut allocations are established annually in the International Pacific Halibut Commission's (IPHC) regulations and the PFMC's Area 2A Catch Sharing Plan (e.g., 82 FR 18581, April 20, 2017).
 Allocation of halibut quota to fisheries in the analysis area would not be affected by the Proposed Action, as the IPHC's halibut quota for the U.S. West Coast and the sub-area allocations set forth in the Catch Sharing Plan are set annually under separate processes from setting the annual salmon management measures.